Anna Franchi: Early life

 Franchi was born into the well-to-do Livorno family of Cesare Franchi, a merchant, and his wife Iginia Rugani.

-Franchi learned from her father, a follower of Giuseppe Mazzini, to love the Risorgimento heroes, those who were part of the popular movement to consolidate the independent states on the Italian peninsula into the single entity to form a new Kingdom of Italy.
+Franchi learned from her father, a follower of Giuseppe Mazzini, to love the Risorgimento heroes, those who were part of the popular movement to consolidate the independent states on the Italian Peninsula into a single entity to form a new Kingdom of Italy.
 Her education included the study of the classics and music.
 A passionate pianist, she began taking lessons from a young and established composer from her hometown, violist Ettore Martini, starting in 1881.

 Anna married Martini on 3 February 1883 when she was only about 16 years old.
 Eventually, the pair performed concerts together in Arezzo, Italy and then in Florence.
 Much later, Franchi wrote in her book, My Life, about the feeling of accompanying Martini on the piano, saying that it was the illusion of "Two personalities, two intellects that merged into one expression."
 The couple had four children: Cesare, Gino, Folco (who lived only a year) and Ivo, born in 1889.

 When the marriage failed, Franchi filed for a separation and divorce.
-Soon, Martini moved to Philadelphia taking with him his two oldest sons, Cesare and Gino, leaving Franchi in Italy with the youngest boy and in debt; the family's fortunes had collapsed with the death of her father.
+Soon, Martini moved to Philadelphia, taking with him his two oldest sons, Cesare and Gino, leaving Franchi in Italy with the youngest boy and in debt; the family's fortunes had collapsed with the death of her father.
 According to the law of that time, she was unable to sell her goods without her husband's authorization, so she became a writer to improve her fortunes and properly support her mother and child.
 As Franchi wrote in My Life, "Finding work was not an easy thing, and the need urgent […] And yet it was necessary, and yet I wanted with my hands, with my will, with the money earned by me, to make my family live."

-By 1895, her first comedy for theater, "For Love," had been staged in Livorno.
+By 1895, her first comedy for the theatre, "For Love," had been staged in Livorno.